modelcontextprotocol-community/working-groups/README.md

 ### Current Working Groups

-- **Hosting**: ([wg/host](wg/host)) Exploring deployment, scaling, and infrastructure considerations.
-- **Agents**: Focused on interaction patterns between agents using MCP.
-- **Authorization**: Addressing security and access control within MCP implementations.
-- **Search, Tools, Emerging Topics** ([wg/misc]) Focussed discussions on Protocol ideas and changes.
+See channels in Discord under the category `Community Working Groups`.

 ## Working with the Model Context Protocol

 MCP serves as an enabler for innovative LLM application development, providing interoperability without being prescriptive about application design.
 The protocol consists of four main components:

-1. The [specification](https://modelcontextprotocol.io/specification/2025-03-26), defining the Protocol and Transports.
+1. The [specification](https://modelcontextprotocol.io/specification), defining the Protocol and Transports.
-2. [Reference SDKs](https://modelcontextprotocol.io/sdk/java/mcp-overview) that implement the Protocol and Transports to help developers build interoperable solutions.
+2. [Reference SDKs](https://modelcontextprotocol.io/sdk) that implement the Protocol and Transports to help developers build interoperable solutions.
 3. Supporting resources such as User Guides, Tutorials, Debugging Tools and Reference Applications.
 4. Working Group artifacts - implementation patterns, configuration guides, and other community-developed resources.